clapautius/purple-rest/README.md

 #### Definitions:

-*my messages* : IM messages and messages from chat conversations that contain user's nick.
+*my messages* : IM messages (except for system messages in IM conversations) and messages from chat conversations that contain user's nick.

 *FORMAT* : html | json